dpmaddalena/dpmaddalena.github.com/index.md

 {% include JB/setup %}

 ## David Maddalena *Works*
-Writing and poetry from *25 years of putting down heavy words*, here  punctuated by an ongoing pretense to the visual arts via the systematic cutting up of other people's images and gluing them together into ostensibly original works. <p>&nbsp;</p>
+Writing and poetry from 25 years of putting down heavy words, here and there punctuated by an ongoing pretense to the visual arts via the systematic cutting up of other people's images and gluing them together into ostensibly original works. <p>&nbsp;</p>